xieweiAlex/English_Learning/words/2023/words-July.md

+Rather than try to threaten or cajole their way to the productivity-boosting benefits of in-person work, they can bring their workers together by giving them space to keep apart.
+Some of them visibly annoyed that your chitchat is derailing their train of thought.
+Tightly spaced desks in open offices also often feel cramped; everyone has just enough room to type without jostling elbows.

+**Arbitration** court / proceedings.
+**Ballsy**.
+**goon**
+**goop**
+She gave him the bad news **without preamble**.

+Monkeys were **screeching** in the trees.
+**screeching** halt.

 Meanwhile, crackdowns in recent years have left the private sector reeling.
 Deflation could beget deflation expectations, which may see demand suffer as consumers hold off on more purchases.
+sawmill

 **Forego** exercise within three hours of bedtime.